Group Leader

 Leukaemia (US spelling: leukemia) is the most common of all childhood cancers, accounting for approximately one-third of all paediatric malignancies and the second highest number of deaths after brain cancer.
 The Leukaemia Biology Group focuses on the most common leukaemias in children: acute lymphoblastic leukaemia (ALL) and acute myeloid leukaemia (AML).

-Our Group works on developing current understanding of high-risk leukaemias by using cutting-edge techniques alongside clinically relevant preclinical testing models.
+Our Group works on improving current understanding of high-risk leukaemias by using cutting-edge techniques alongside clinically relevant preclinical testing models.
 Our research has a strong translational focus, from bench to bedside, and is facilitated by a large and diverse collection of paediatric leukaemia samples.

 Our research includes: